Competing Mechanisms at Vibrated Interfaces of Density-Contrast Fluids: Conclusions

-This letter presents a theoretical and computational investigation into the previously unexplored coexistence and competition of two fundamental hydrodynamic instabilities: the pressure gradient-driven Rayleigh--Taylor (RT) instability and the resonance-induced Faraday instability.
+This manuscript presents a theoretical and computational investigation into the previously unexplored coexistence and competition of two fundamental hydrodynamic instabilities: the pressure gradient-driven Rayleigh--Taylor (RT) instability and the resonance-induced Faraday instability.
 Through linear Floquet stability analysis and 2D numerical simulations, we demonstrate that interface growth under combined density and vibration effects exhibits a Floquet-type behavior: total displacement decomposes into modal growth of the most unstable Floquet mode and harmonic oscillations from periodic terms.
-Our key finding is the discovery of a novel multi-modal instability region, where the RT and Faraday instabilities coexist and compete in non-trivial ways.
-This region emerges as the oscillation magnitude increases, marking a gradual transition in the dominant instability mechanism from RT to Faraday.
-Within this region, we observed a unique competitive interaction: the Faraday instability consistently suppresses the RT instability toward the zero-wavenumber limit, while the residual RT mechanism, in turn, attenuates the Faraday responses via a nonlinear damping mechanism, even when the initial growth rate of the Faraday instability exceeds that of RT.
+In an unbounded horizontal domain, we show that vibration can mitigate the growth rate of RT instabilities.
+This result aligns with the dynamical stabilization of RT instabilities in confined containers, where physical boundaries restrict long-wavelength modes.
+We also reveal a previously unseen multi-modal instability region, where the RT and Faraday instabilities coexist and compete in non-trivial and unintuitive ways.
+This region emerges as the oscillation amplitude increases, marking a gradual transition in the dominant instability mechanism from RT to Faraday.
+Within this region, we observed a unique bidirectional competitive interaction.
+The growing Faraday mechanism, amplified by increasing vibration amplitude, consistently suppresses the RT instability toward the zero-wavenumber limit.
+In turn, the residual RT mechanism attenuates the Faraday responses via a nonlinear damping mechanism, even when the initial growth rate of the Faraday instability exceeds that of RT.
 Furthermore, the coexistence of these mechanisms generates multiscale interfacial waves, culminating in interfacial breakup phenomena that are ubiquitous in both natural and engineered systems, yet remain uncharted in prior studies.